Dishwasher Drain Pump: Testing, Troubleshooting + Replacement Guide

 If DIY isn’t your thing, here’s what to expect:

-Getting multiple quotes is worthwhile — prices vary significantly between service companies.
+Getting multiple quotes is worthwhile, prices vary between service companies.

 While pumps eventually wear out, you can extend their life: